Lab4US/gpu-short-course/README.md

 - NVIDIA Titan X GPU,
 - exercise notebooks version 1.0.

+We recommend the use of notebooks in the latest version: they may differ slightly from those presented in exercise recordings, but also may contain improvements to version 1.0.

 ## Exercise notebooks

 In this section we describe options how to get and run the exercise Jupyter notebooks.